1927:

 Musical theater lyricist and composer Stephen Schwartz is born in New York City.

-He collaborated with composer Alan Menken on Disney's Pocahontas, The Hunchback of Notre Dame and Enchanted.
-(Schwartz has written such hit musicals as Godspell, Pippin and Wicked.)
+He collaborated with composer Alan Menken for Disney's Pocahontas, The Hunchback of Notre Dame and

 1957: